Shanka123/STSN/README.md

 To train on this dataset on a single 40GB A100 GPU, run the folowing command - `$ CUDA_VISIBLE_DEVICES=0 python train_slot_transformer_raven.py --batch_size 16 --img_size 80 --num_epochs 500 --run <RUN-NO-STR> --data <PATH-TO-DATASET> --save_path <PATH-TO-SAVE-MODEL>`

-The pretrained model can be found at `pretrained models/stsn_iraven_allconfigs_best.pth.tar`
+The pre-trained model can be found at `pre-trained models/stsn_iraven_allconfigs_best.pth.tar`

 ## PGM